nus-cs2103-AY2324S1/tp/docs/UserGuide.md

     <div>
         <box type="warning">
 This **yellow box** with the **exclamation mark icon** clarify cases which are expected to display **errors** to you, or explain **enhancements** that will be implemented in future releases of CampusConnect.

-All planned enhancements will also be listed in the [Planned Enhancements / Known Issues](#planned-enhancements-known-issues) section near the end of the guide.
         </box>
         <br>
     </div>